tony-reddington/goodfoodmood/README.md

  * The Start Bootstrap template imported was causing styling issues.
     - The only solution i had was to use "!important" within CSS to rectify.
  * The first modal created wouldn't link correctly and open the correct recipe information.
-    - The solution was to create and dynamic id to only show the selected recipe.
+    - The solution was to create a dynamic id using the MongoDB _id to only show the selected recipe.

 ### Unresolved Issues
-  * The social media icons on hover won't change color on hover.
-I believe this is because of some imported style.
+  * The social media icons on hover won't change colour.
+I believe this is due to some imported style conflict.

 ## Deployment